What is otitis media?

 When an ear infection is suspected, the doctor or nurse will examine the ear using an instrument called an otoscope.
-A healthy eardrum will be pinkish gray in color and translucent.
+A healthy eardrum will be pinkish gray in color and translucent (clear).
 If infection is present, the eardrum may be inflamed, swollen, or red.
 The doctor may also check the fluid in the middle ear using a pneumatic otoscope, which blows a small amount of air at the eardrum.
 This should cause the eardrum to move back and forth.
-The eardrum will not move as readily if fluid is present inside the ear.
+The eardrum will not move as easily if there is fluid inside the ear.

 Another useful diagnostic tool is tympanometry, a test that uses sound and air pressure to check for fluid in the middle ear.
-It cannot test hearing.
-If needed, the doctor will order a hearing test (performed by an audiologist) for a patient who has persistent ear infections to help determine the presence and extent of hearing loss.
+(It cannot test hearing.)
+If needed, the doctor will order a hearing test (performed by an audiologist) for a patient who has persistent ear infections to help determine if there is any hearing loss, and how bad it is.

 How is otitis media treated?

-Many middle ear infections will resolve on their own, while some ear infections need to be treated with an antibiotic.
-Your physician will determine if your child needs to be treated with an antibiotic for an ear infection.
+Many middle ear infections will get better on their own, while some ear infections need to be treated with an antibiotic.
+Your doctor will decide if your child needs to be treated with an antibiotic for an ear infection.
 Permanent damage to the ear or to the hearing is very rare.
-Treatment methods include the following:
+Treatments include the following:

 - Observation without antibiotics

-Your doctor may determine that your child has a middle ear infection but does not need to be treated with antibiotics, depending on the age of your child and the severity of the infection.
-Many ear infections will resolve on their own without antibiotic treatment.
-Your physician will instruct you on what you should expect in terms of duration of symptoms.
+Your doctor may determine that your child has a middle ear infection but does not need to be treated with antibiotics (depending on the age of your child and how severe the infection is).
+Many ear infections will get better on their own without antibiotic treatment.
+Your doctor will tell you how long the symptoms will last.

 Antibiotics, prescribed by your doctor, may be needed to kill the bacteria that are causing the ear infection.
 Do not forget to take or give it in regular doses until the bottle is empty, even if the pain and fever are gone.
 Finishing the medicine will keep the ear infection from flaring up again.

-- Follow the instructions on the prescription regarding proper storage and the proper dose.
+Follow the instructions on the prescription about proper storage and the proper dose.
 Use a measuring spoon for liquid antibiotics to be sure that you give the right amount.

-- Call the doctor if fever and pain are not gone within 2 days of starting the antibiotics.
+Call the doctor if fever and pain are not gone within two days of starting the antibiotics.